MaiCodes-exe/maicodes-exe.github.io/projects.md

 ## NannyHub Website <a href="https://github.com/nannyhub/NannysHub">[Link]</a>
 * Tech used: HTML, CSS, BootStrap and JavaScript
-<p>This ia collaborative project made by me and the rest of my group during the bootcamp but I did the majority of the front-end and the design of the website</p>
+<p>This is a collaborative project made by me and the rest of my group during the bootcamp but I did the majority of the front-end and the design of the website</p>
 <p>Here's what the project looks like:</p>

 <img alt="nannyhub" src="nannyhub.gif"  width="500"/>